Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 If the humidifier tank has less or no water, it is going to show a red light.
 A humidifier uses water to create mist, which it releases into your indoor air.
 Therefore, the humidifier water level keeps going down!

-When the water is out or less than ½ inch, it will show a red light.
-This should be fairly simple to check, especially since Honeywell Humidifiers like HCM350 come with transparent tanks.
+When the water is out or there is less than ½ inch remaining, it will show a red light.
+This should be fairly simple to check, especially since Honeywell Humidifiers like HCM350 comes with transparent tanks.

 To solve this, switch off the unit and allow it to cool down for about 20 minutes.
-Remove the tank from the unit, turn it upside down to remove the cap and fill with distilled water.
+Remove the tank from the unit, turn it upside down to remove the cap, and fill it with distilled water.

 Remember, exposure to this fungus can cause mold toxicity symptoms, which are dire for your children’s health.